ewoudwijma/MoonLight/README.md

 ESP32 SvelteKit is distributed with two licenses for different sections of the code.
 The back end code inherits the GNU LESSER GENERAL PUBLIC LICENSE Version 3 and is therefore distributed with said license.
 The front end code is distributed under the MIT License.

-MoonBase back and front end is licensed under GPL-3.0.
+MoonLight back and front end is licensed under GPL-3.0.
 See the [LICENSE](LICENSE) for a full text.